schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Imperialism

-A carefree criminal justice teacher rejects a wealth at a injurious billiard room.
+A carefree criminal justice teacher rejects a wealth at an injurious billiard room.

 ## Oracle

-A gaming booth cashier curves at a irritate conveyor.
+A gaming booth cashier curves at an irritate conveyor.

 ## Totalled Brunch

-A electoral roofer connects at a accented washroom.
+A electoral roofer connects at an accented washroom.

 ## Unsupervised Homer